-The Latest: Documents say newspaper shooter hid under desk
+The Latest: The Capital keeps its promise with publication

 9 a.m.

-Court documents say the suspect accused of fatally shooting five people at a Maryland newspaper attempted to hide under a desk after the attack until police arrived.
+Court documents say a gunman who fatally shot five people at a Maryland newspaper tried to hide under a desk after the attack until police arrived.

 A statement of probable cause obtained Friday by The Associated Press says surveillance video captured Thursday's events at the Capital Gazette.
 It says Jarrod Ramos entered the newspaper's office around 2:30 p.m.